FIWARE-TMForum/bae-integration-tests/README.md

   * **Webdriverio**.
 In this repository one webdriverio ready-to-build is provided inside *webdriverio* dir: Simply execute `docker build -t webdriverio .` on that dir.

+- In case you want a different version of any of the containers -You may be developing some feature and want to test that feature- you should change the container dockerfile to pull the repository you need and build your own images.
 ## Steps

 1. Comment out all docker-compose entries except biz_db and make `docker-compose